meganz/mpenc_doc/source/engineering.rst

 | [$] This component is specific to instant or synchronous messaging; ones
   *not* marked with this may be reused in an asynchronous messaging system.

-Session represents a logical view from the point of view of one user; there is no distinction between "not in the session" vs. "in the session, and we are the only member".
-By contrast, GroupChannel is our view of an external entity (the channel), and the corresponding concepts for channel membership *are* distinct.
+``Session`` represents a logical view from one user; there is no distinction between "not in the session" vs. "in the session, and we are the only member".
+By contrast, ``GroupChannel`` is our view of an external entity (the channel), and the analogous concepts for channel membership *are* distinct.

 So to use our library, an external application must:

-1. Implement GroupChannel for the chosen transport, e.g. XMPP.
+1. Implement ``GroupChannel`` for the chosen transport, e.g. XMPP.
-2. Construct an instance of HybridSession (see below), passing an instance of (1) to it along with any other configuration options it wants.
+2. Construct an instance of ``HybridSession`` (see below), passing an instance of (1) to it along with any other configuration options it wants.
-3. Hook the application UI into the API provided by Session.
+3. Hook the application UI into the API provided by ``Session``.
 The transport layer may be ignored completely, since that is handled by our system.

 The last step may involve a lot of work if the application UI is too tightly